Jorres/diploma-codebase/python-graph-coloring/README.md

 ### TODO

-- Add condition: every variable must have at most one color assigned to it
 - Add tests (including big ones)
 - Spend just a bit of time to try and runtime-profile the whole thing